MDU-C2/SLaRC-LightSeeker-HT25/docs/Documentation.md

 - Rated speed: 235 rpm
 - Rated current: 10.7 ADC, Peak current: 31.9 ADC

-More information can be found in the BOM or on the CubeMars website.
+More information can be found in the BOM or on CubeMars website.